 Netflix made cutting the cable cord cool.
 And with over 200 million global subscribers across 190 different countries, it’s truly establishing itself as a global brand.

 Netflix streams other network programs.
 But much of its success has come on the back of its own production, with popular original shows like Stranger Things, Ozark, Bridgerton, and House of Cards.
 This is another potential FAANG stocks ETF

 At the time, yes, Google was still trading under the name Google rather than its parent company Alphabet; which it switched to in 2015.
 Google needs no introduction as the largest internet search engine in the world.

 Google also has a vast ecosystem of products including the popular Pixel phones and laptops.
 But perhaps most significantly, Google Cloud is a chief rival to AWS in the ever-growing cloud computing network.

-With an incredible stable of Google apps which include Google AdSense, GMail, Google Maps, Google translate, and Google Analytics just to name a few, there’s no bigger brand name on the internet today.
+With an incredible stable of Google apps which include Google AdSense, GMail, Google Maps, Google translate, Youtube and Google Analytics just to name a few, there’s no bigger brand name on the internet today.
 Oh, and it also developed the Android mobile platform, which is used on an estimated 71% of smartphones worldwide.

 What Are FAANG Stocks and Introducing FAATMAN